OrDrumbox v2 User Manual

 Display

-- Pattern name (red), BPM, bar count, and track count are shown in the header.
+- Pattern name (red), BPM, beat count, and track count are shown in the header.

 - Each track row shows: track name + step grid.